MattThommes/tumblr_api/README.md

 ![Screenshot of Tumblr access keys](3.jpg)

+### fetch_posts.php

+This script will fetch all blog posts from any blog you have access to.

-Next, put the name of your blog in (for whatever posts your want to fetch) in the `fetch_posts.php` script:
+Put the name of your blog in (for whatever posts your want to fetch) in the `fetch_posts.php` script:

 	$blog_name = "your-blog";